AwaywithCharles/Island-Arcadia/README.md

   - Other
     - Grass/ illuminated flowers
+        - shaders
     - Spinning rocks
     - Shaders on rocks
+       - for when they appear have them materialize in
+    - Rock pathing -> completion button to stairs
     - Welcome Board
       - Discord link
       - Github info